 Networking involves the hardware, software and communication channels necessary to allow computers to talk to each other.
 Students will study various components of computer networking.
 Each 200-level networking class helps prepare students with the skills and knowledge to take vendor-sponsored certification exams.
 Students who pass the related core exams will be CompTIA Network+ certified and recognized as a Microsoft® Certified Systems Administrator (MCSA).
 Students who pass the appropriate related elective exam can also achieve the premier certifications of Microsoft® Certified System Engineer (MCSE) and Certified Cisco Network Administrator (CCNA).
 Nearly all organizations of any size use computer networks to leverage their core competencies.
 These organizations need trained networking specialists to install, maintain and troubleshoot their networks.
-The CompTIA and Microsoft® certifications are recognized as industry standards and are required by many employers.
+The CompTIA and Microsoft[®] certifications are recognized as industry standards and are required by many employers.

 Minimum credits 32

 Minimum cumulative GPA 2.0

 Minimum grade in all courses 2.0

-Minimum JC credits
+Minimum JC credits 15

-ENG 131 Writing Experience IMAT 131 Intermediate Algebra or higher
+ENG 131 Writing Experience I EING 121 writing experience i

+MAT 131 Intermediate Algebra or higher MAT 135 Finite Mathematics (Preferred)